jigongjun/Neuroimaging-and-Neuromodulation/README.md

 # Neuroimaging-and-Neuromodulation

-This package provides the following useful tools:

-fMRI preprocessing pipeline;
+This package has two GUI-based tools (WhiteMatter and TMStarget) with common functions.

+# WhiteMatter toolbox

-Functional analsysis for brain white matter (WhiteMatter GUI function);
+It was developed for functional analsysis of brain white matter.

-Individualized target definition for rTMS (TMStarget GUI function).
+# TMStarget toolbox

+It was developed for computing the individualized target of rTMS.

-Requriement:
+# Requriement:
 This is a matlab toolbox.
 To use the full function of this package, you should add additional fMRI tools in your compute.
 1) AFQ: https://github.com/yeatmanlab/AFQ (for bundle-based WM function analysis)
 2) vistasoft:  https://github.com/vistalab/vistasoft (for bundle-based WM function analysis)